 Each of the lots fronts onto Colham Ferry Road, and there is no residential street connecting them.
 Two of the lots are separated from the other three by property not owned by Bell.

 Because the county’s development code requires that residential subdivisions be connected by an interior subdivision street, Bell also will need a hardship variance for his project.

-The Planning Commission on Monday also unanimously recommended approval of a request by Jennifer Crawley and Lori Wagner to rezone 13.5 acres on Jimmy Daniell Road south of the SR 316 interchange from AG (Agricultural District) to OBP (Office Business Park).
+The Planning Commission on Monday also unanimously recommended approval of a request by Jennifer Crawley and Lori Wagner to rezone 13.5 acres on Jimmy Daniell Road north of the SR 316 interchange from AG (Agricultural District) to OBP (Office Business Park).

 Builder Kevin Price is proposing to construct up to 86,000 square feet of general office and office-warehouse space on the property.

 I did not attend the Planning Commission meeting, but I did watch it via the live Zoom broadcast.

 Philip Ashford did attend the meeting and recorded the video below.